StDensity/Microsoft-Rewards-Automation/README.md

 # Microsoft-Rewards-Automation
 A program to automate web searches for quick Microsoft Rewards completion.
-(Both PC and Mobile)
+(Both PC and ~Mobile~)

 # Warning ⚠️
 - Do not claim the rewards as soon as you reach them.
 At least for one week, continue with normal searching (this is my guess).
 Otherwise, you may risk a temporary ban.
 -  Microsoft has been banning people who use VPNs to earn rewards from different countries, so be cautious.
 Also, do not use this method all day; **only use it on days when you feel lazy or when you don't have much time left**.
--  Feel free to suggest ways to circumvent this.
+-  Feel free to suggest ways to improve this.

 # Note